 Hi, I’m Mike De Socio.
-I’m a freelance journalist telling stories about cities, climate change and the LGBTQ+ community.
+I’m an award-winning, independent journalist telling stories about cities, climate change and the LGBTQ+ community.

 My path in journalism has taken me through almost every part of the newsroom.
 I’ve worked as a photographer at the Asbury Park Press.
 I’ve crafted code and multimedia at NPR’s On Point.
 And I’ve worked as an editor and enterprise reporter at the Albany Business Review.

-Now as a freelance journalist, I lean into my range of skills to provide well-written, beautifully-photographed stories that make an impact.
+Now as an independent journalist, I lean into my range of skills to provide well-written, beautifully-photographed stories that make an impact.
 Plus, the editor in me carries an unshakable respect for deadlines and social media savvy in all of my work.

 Throughout my career, in-depth narrative and compelling news features have defined my journalism.
 In 2017, I spent six months reporting a photo essay on LGBTQ+ youth homelessness in Boston.
 During the Covid-19 pandemic, I wrote about a small city comeback, interrupted.
 And currently, I’m writing a narrative nonfiction book about the fight for LGBTQ+ inclusion in the Boy Scouts of America.

 My work has been published in Bloomberg, The Guardian, Fortune, The Christian Science Monitor, Apartment Therapy, HuffPost, DigBoston, Bicycling Magazine and beyond.
-I’ve also received awards from the Boston Press Photographers Association, the Society of Professional Journalists and Boston University, and am a Fall 2021 Logan Nonfiction Program fellow.
+I’ve received awards from the Boston Press Photographers Association, the Society of Professional Journalists and Boston University, and was a Fall 2021 Logan Nonfiction Program fellow.